U.S. commission says China possibly committed 'genocide' against Xinjiang Muslims | Law-Order

 U.S. commission says China possibly committed 'genocide' against Xinjiang Muslims

 "The United States must continue to stand with the people of China in their struggle and lead the world in a united and coordinated response to the human rights abuses of the Chinese government," he said.
-Relations between the world's two biggest economic powerhouses have plunged to the lowest level in recent years over disagreements on issues including human rights, the coronavirus pandemic, trade, espionage and a sweeping national security law imposed on Hong Kong.
+In Trump's last year in power, relations between the world's two biggest economies have plunged to their lowest level in decades with disagreements on issues including human rights, the coronavirus pandemic, trade and espionage.

-Experts say a genocide determination would be an enormous embarrassment for China, the world's second-largest economy and a permanent member of the U.N.
+Experts say a U.S. genocide determination would be an enormous embarrassment for China, a permanent member of the U.N.
 Security Council.
 It could also pose problems for Biden by complicating his dealings with Beijing, although his campaign had already declared, before the November election, that genocide was occurring in Xinjiang.

-In October, Trump's national security adviser, Robert O'Brien, said Beijing was perpetrating "something close to" genocide in Xinjiang and other officials have referred to concentration camps there.
+In October, Trump's national security adviser, Robert O'Brien, said Beijing was perpetrating "something close to" genocide and other officials have referred to concentration camps in Xinjiang.
 Under international law, crimes against humanity are defined as widespread and systematic, whereas the burden of proof for genocide - the intent to destroy part of a population - can be more difficult to prove.

 Expectations that Pompeo might declare genocide were raised in June when he labeled as "shocking" and "disturbing" reports that China was using forced sterilization, forced abortion and coercive family planning against Muslims.
-He was referring to a report last year about the situation in Xinjiang by German researcher Adrian Zenz, which the CECC report also cited.
+He was referring to a report about Xinjiang by German researcher Adrian Zenz, which the CECC report also cited.

 Zenz said his findings represented the strongest evidence yet that Beijing's Xinjiang policies met one of the criteria cited in the U.N. genocide convention, namely "imposing measures intended to prevent births within the (targeted) group."
-A U.S. genocide declaration would mean that countries would have to think hard about allowing companies to do business with Xinjiang, a leading global supplier of cotton.
-It would also raise pressure for further U.S. sanctions against China.
+A U.S. genocide declaration would mean countries would have to think hard about allowing companies to do business with Xinjiang, a leading global supplier of cotton.
+It would also raise pressure for further U.S. sanctions.

 On Wednesday, U.S. Customs and Border Protection said the United States was imposing a region-wide ban on all cotton and tomato products from Xinjiang over allegations that they are made with forced labor by detained Uighurs.